-Category C. Category A. Category B.
+Category A.

 A proposed project is likely to have significant adverse environmental impacts that are irreversible, diverse, or unprecedented.
-These impacts may affect an area larger than the sites mitigation measures can be designed more or facilities subject to physical works.
-An environmental impact assessment (EIA), including an environmental management plan (EMP), is required.
+These any of them are irreversible, and in most cases IEE is not required, although environmental impacts may affect an area larger than the sites mitigation measures can be designed more or facilities subject to physical works.
+An environmental impact assessment (EIA), including an environmental management plan EMP, is required.
+(EMP), is required.